Innovating Sales, Service, and Marketing Operations for a Manufacturer of Thermal Optics

 Yukon delivers its goods through a well-developed network of distributors, who play a crucial role in promoting and selling the products to the end customers.
 The company manages complex sales, service, and marketing processes and maintains related documentation such as invoices, purchase orders, RMA forms and marketing materials.
 Given the distributors' central role in these processes, Yukon needed to establish clear and transparent channels of communication with them to ensure seamless collaboration.

 Originally, Yukon used emails, phone calls, and Excel files to facilitate communication.
 This approach worked well with the company’s initial number of distributors and order volumes.
-With the growing sales numbers, the process put a lot of pressure on Yukon’s sales, after-sales and marketing department.
+With the growing sales numbers, the process put a lot of pressure on Yukon’s sales, after-sales, and marketing departments.
 To sustain the growth, it has been necessary to simplify the process for the distributors as well and provide them with up-to-date information and self-services.

 The Brimit team implemented a distributor portal to streamline and accelerate Yukon’s sales and marketing operations.

 The portal incorporates several modules to support commercial efforts.
 The portal equipped distributors with the Order Module, adding necessary visibility and efficiency to the entire ordering process.
 The Yukon sales team now requires less time to prepare a monthly order for the production floor, while the distributors are provided with greater transparency regarding what will be delivered and can plan their sales activities accordingly.
-In addition after each shipment the customers are notified immediately about the shipment and get access to the shipping documents.
+In addition, after each shipment the customers are notified immediately about the shipment and get access to the shipping documents.

 The After-Sales Service Module gave the distributors the information they needed to provide superior customer service.
 The portal surfaces history of each product sold, manages placement of RMA requests, and shows information about delivery times for repaired and replaced products, allowing distributors to request device repairs and track the progress of their cases.